GA-CyberWorkforceAcademy/GTA-Labs/xsite.md

 - **Remove Samy as a friend.

-- In the attacker's terminal, navigate to the "/HTTPSimpleForge" directory on the attacker machine and open the "HTTPSimpleForge.java" program in the text editor leafpad:
+- In the attacker's terminal, navigate to the "/HTTPSimpleForge" directory on the attacker machine and open the "HTTPSimpleForge.java" program in the text editor featherpad:

  ```
  leafpad HTTPSimpleForge.java